 You have plenty of options here so think carefully on which activity you’d like to experience the most.

-The area has a very old town feel as all the shops are wooden and built in a very traditional manner.
-The shops sell a variety of goods including local treats, tea, wooden dolls and other crafts, so be sure to bring an extra bag along if you’re interested in picking up any souvenirs!
+After breakfast, head to Kiyomizudera temple, one of Japan’s most important and ancient temples, founded in 780 AD.
+It has massive temple grounds and is also a UNESCO Heritage site.
+The entrance fee is ¥300.
+After your visit to Kiyomizudera, head down to the famous shopping streets of Sannen-zaka and Ninen-zaka.
+The area has an ancient town feel as all the shops are wooden and built very traditionally.
+The shops sell various goods, including local treats, tea, wooden dolls, and other crafts.
+So be sure to bring an extra bag along if you’re interested in picking up any souvenirs!

 Other notable sightseeing streets in the area are:

 - Yasaka-no-To pagoda.
-One of the iconic sites of the city, featured on most Kyoto postcards.
+One of the iconic sites of the city featured on most Kyoto postcards.

 - Nene no Michi.
 Stretching from Gion to Sannen-zaka, this area retains the look and feel of old Kyoto.

 Please note that the Higashiyama area is minimal.
 So the sightseeing areas here are relatively compact.
 Even though we’ve listed many notable attractions here, don’t become overwhelmed.
 It’s easy to see them all, mainly if you are guided by a map!
 Click to use our walking route map.
 You’ll definitely spend time stopping here for photos.
 Be wary though, these route is often crowded, especially on the weekends.
 You’ll most likely end your walk at Hanamikoji Street.
 From there, the Gion-Shijo train station is just a 4-min walk.
 You can take the train to your hotel to relax or continue exploring on your own.